ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 **The Solution**: We combine three complementary components:
 1. **QVS-CBOM Scanner** - Detects and identifies cryptographic algorithms, their risk levels, and quantum vulnerability
-2. **REGO Policy** (OPA-based) - Enforces organizational compliance rules against the CBOM data
+2. **REGO Policy** (OPA-based) - Enforces organizational compliance rules against the CBOM data in CI/CD
-3. **Terraform Policies** (Aqua native) - Controls deployment and runtime based on REGO decisions
+3. **Aqua Assurance Policies** - Controls deployment and runtime security (configured as code via Terraform)

 Think of it as a three-layer defense:
 - **QVS-CBOM = The Detective** - Finds and identifies all cryptographic algorithms with risk assessments
-- **REGO = The Gate** - Static analysis that provides GO/NO-GO decision based on your organization's rules
+- **REGO = The CI/CD Gate** - Static analysis that provides GO/NO-GO decision based on your organization's rules
-- **Terraform = The Guard** - Separately enforces runtime security controls and deployment policies in Aqua platform
+- **Aqua = The Guard** - Multi-stage enforcement (Image Assurance, Kubernetes Admission Control, Runtime Protection)

 ---